 With a five million dollar budget, the federal Soil Erosion Service set up demonstration sites in strategic locations throughout the United States.
 One of the first demonstration sites in the United States covered the South Tyger River Watershed, located in Greenville and Spartanburg counties.
 The project began on December 18, 1933 at the J.L.
 Berry farm, located near Poplar Springs in Spartanburg County where a gully, large enough to swallow a vehicle, was repaired.

-Over the seventy years of the Greenville Soil & Water Conservation District’s existence, the goals remain the same: to install best management practices to stop soil erosion and maintain good water quality and to educate the public about the importance of both.
+Over the more than seventy five years of the Greenville Soil & Water Conservation District’s existence, the goals remain the same: to install best management practices to stop soil erosion and maintain good water quality and to educate the public about the importance of both.